orlamadden/personafy/README.md

 ## Information Architecture

 This project utilises the NoSQL database MongoDB to store data.
 The reason for this is it is recommended to use this type of database for the Milestone 3 project.

-### Database Choice

 ### Database Schema

 This project's database contains 4 main collections to store data.
-- Personas - stores data about user personas created by registered users
+- Personas - stores data about user personas created by registered users (example)
 - Industry - stores data about industries
 - Occupation - stores data about occupations
-- Users - stores username and hashed passwords from registered users
+- Users - stores username and hashed passwords from registered users (example)

 ### Data Storage Types